 Students gain real-world experience through participation in the internship program, which requires actual work experience.
 Students are often offered full-time employment by the partnership company upon graduation.

 Courses in the major are taught by full-time professors and industry partners who have work experience in the field.
 The department offers small class sizes, which allow for individual attention.
-The Construction Program is located in the Department of the Built Environment in the Technology Annex building with state-of-the-art laboratories.
-The Department of the Built Environment includes the following programs: Architectural Engineering Technology, Construction Management, Safety Management, and Interior Architectural Design.
+The program is located in the Department of Built Environment in the Technology Annex building with state-of-the-art laboratories.
+The Department of Built Environment includes the following programs: Architectural Engineering Technology, Construction Management, Safety Management, and Interior Architectural Design.

 Extracurricular activities are encouraged.
-Two student organizations that offer opportunities for leadership and learning outside of the classroom are the Construction Club (student chapter of the National Electrical Contractors Association - NECA), Mechanical Contractors Association of America (MCAA), and Sigma Lambda Chi (the honorary society for construction).
+Three student organizations that offer opportunities for leadership and learning outside of the classroom are the Construction Club (student chapter of the National Electrical Contractors Association - NECA), Mechanical Contractors Association of America (MCAA), and Sigma Lambda Chi (the honorary society for construction).
 These organizations sponsor fund-raising and charitable activities.
 These activities allow students to practice their management skills, contribute to their community, and to have fun.
 The Associated Schools of Construction sponsors student competitions with other construction programs which provides students with realistic projects and work experience.

 Special Note: The Construction Management program is offered on the Terre Haute campus.
 The program is also offered via online learning.

 Our graduates obtain careers in entry-level management positions in the areas of field supervision, estimating, planning, scheduling, expediting, quality control, and project administration.
-The typical placement rate of graduates is very high within one to three months of graduation, as long as the student is willing to be a bit mobile and relocate.
-Many receives multiple job offers for a variety of positions including:
+The typical placement rate of graduates is very high within one to three months of graduation.
+The placement potential typically increases signficiantly if the student is willing to be a bit mobile and relocate.
+Many receive multiple job offers for a variety of positions including: